robertsoli/SQL_Commands/DML/DML_Commands.md

-Inserting data into the Employees Table
+INSERT for entering data into the Employees Table

 ```sql